Dora María Téllez: Political career

 Early experience within the FSLN political party included Téllez's position as the Political Secretary for Managua.
 Téllez also served as a member of the Council of the State.
 The first congress of the FSLN had an election in 1990 which prompted discontent regarding the election process; however the Directorate decided that the election of a new body would nevertheless be done by slate rather than by voting for individual members.
 This stunted the potential political candidacy of Téllez, who was being supported by many rank-and-file members.
 Téllez would have been the Directorate's first female member.
+In 1994 she was elected to the national directorate of the SNLF as part of a movement to increase women's representation at the highest levels of the SNLF; other women elected at the same time included Dorotea Wilson, Mónica Baltodano, Benigna Mendiola and Myrna Cunningham.

 In 1995 Téllez co-founded the Sandinista Renovation Movement (MRS) after resigning her seat in the FSLN.
 Other former Sandinistas such as Ernesto Cardenal and Sergio Ramírez have joined the MRS political party.
 The MRS political party opposed the current corruption in the Nicaraguan government and appointed Herty Lewites to run as the party's candidate in the 2006 presidential election against Daniel Ortega.
 Four months before the election was to be held, Lewites died of natural causes.
 Ortega, who had been president from 1985 to 1990, won the presidential election and regained political power in Nicaragua.

 On 4 June 2008, Téllez began a hunger strike to protest the "dictatorship of Daniel Ortega", her former comrade-in-arms.
 Ortega and his supporters stripped the MRS of its legal status about one week later.
 Téllez suspended her hunger strike on June 16, after doctors told her she would suffer irreparable damage if she continued her fast.
 She vowed to begin "a new stage of struggle" against what she termed the dictatorial policies of Daniel Ortega.

+Imprisonment and release

-In June 2021, she was arrested by the Ortega government in a wave of arrests of opposition presidential candidates in the 2021 Nicaraguan general election as well as other opposition leaders.
-She was sentenced in February 2022.
+In June 2021, she was arrested by the Ortega government in a wave of arrests of opposition presidential candidates in the 2021 Nicaraguan general election as well as other opposition leaders, journalists, businessmen, peasants, feminists, and social activists.
+She was sentenced in February 2022, in an express hearing that took place within the prison where she was held.
+The Prosecutor's Office requested 15 years in prison, plus disqualification from holding public office.

+She was freed after 605 days of imprisonment along with 222 other Nicaraguan prisoners.
+She was expelled to the United States and her Nicaraguan nationality, along with that of the other prisoners, was revoked.
+The Spanish government offered to guarantee nationality to all prisoners.
+Shortly after her release, she recounted the conditions of psychological torture and violation of international law regarding prisoners to which she was subjected, although she admitted that there was no physical torture or violence against her.
+She spoke about the death of one her companions due to lack of medical attention, the former revolutionary general Hugo Torres Jiménez.